 - Appeal: If the defense believes their client was wrongfully convicted, they may appeal the verdict.

 As you can see, there are a lot of steps in a federal case!
 If you have any questions, don’t wait to call Shawn today at 616-438-6719.
 The punishments for being convicted of a federal crime are too harsh to face alone!
 You need an aggressive lawyer at your side.
+There is a federal court in Grand Rapids, Mi.
+Our Attorneys practice in federal court.
+Pick up the phone and talk to a local federal defense lawyer for free!

 For more information regarding federal charges, visit the following link.